brainage04/TwitchPlaysMinecraft/README.md

 ## Other Commands
 `/hotbar <slot>` - Selects Hotbar Slot `slot` where `slot` is the index of the hotbar slot as seen on the in-game overlay.

+`/locatestructure <structure>` - Locates the specified `structure` if it can be found.
+Note: The higher the render distance on the client, the higher chance for this command to succeed!
+Valid structures: village, lava_pool, bastion, nether_fortress, end_portal.

 # Goals
 One of the core parts of this mod is setting goals for viewers to collectively achieve, such as (but not limited to):